SVG: Related work

 The MPEG-4 Part 20 standard – Lightweight Application Scene Representation (LASeR) and Simple Aggregation Format (SAF) is based on SVG Tiny.
 It was developed by MPEG (ISO/IEC JTC 1/SC29/WG11) and published as ISO/IEC 14496-20:2006.
 SVG capabilities are enhanced in MPEG-4 Part 20 with key features for mobile services, such as dynamic updates, binary encoding, state-of-art font representation.
 SVG was also accommodated in MPEG-4 Part 11, in the Extensible MPEG-4 Textual (XMT) format – a textual representation of the MPEG-4 multimedia content using XML.

+Thumbnailers

+While SVG has received widespread adoption in the market as the de facto standard for scalable vector graphics, the files are still not natively supported in Windows, so users must download an SVG preview thumbnailer for the File Explorer or use an alternate file explorer with native support.